 Micro-messages are minute gestures, facial expressions, posture, words, tone of voice and assumptions which are often at the root of whether people feel there is a sense of inclusion (or exclusion).

 Even when we don’t notice these behaviours consciously our unconscious brain picks them up.
 They are the things that create the threat or reward response in the brain: whether you feel reward and included or threat and excluded, will depend on whether there is a tone of irritation or welcome in the voice when someone speaks to you in a meeting, for example.
 Or a dismissive hand wave rather than a nod of welcome at your suggestion.

-Negative micro-messages are subtle and often unconscious, and as such can be difficult to challenge and change: "What?
-I didn't say anything!" can be the come-back.
-Because these are very small behaviours, it's easy to dismiss any response to them as a lack of robustness, and "being over-sensitive".
+Negative micro-messages are subtle and often unconscious, and as such can be difficult to challenge and change: 'what?
+I didn't say anything!' can be the come-back.
+Due to the fact that these are very small behaviours, it's easy to dismiss any response to them as a lack of robustness, and 'being over-sensitive'.

 Many of our intensions, thoughts and feelings are less obvious than we think they are.
 This illusion of transparency means people misread behaviour especially when they are feeling a sense of threat.
 Micro-behaviours signalling exclusion are open to misreading.

 In addition, because of our bias to notice threat a leader may not have done anything to make people feel excluded, but if they are not signalling micro-inclusive behaviours that actively include the result is probably feelings of exclusion.
 It’s not good enough to be passive, because when people are not sure what you mean they will typically assume you were excluding them.

 Many HR leaders we discussed this with were at a loss to deal with micro-messaging.
 Like unconscious bias, awareness can help people understand what happens but will not stop it.